MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-handling-errors-using-try-methods.md

 ---
 title: Handling errors using try methods
-description: Try methods in AL enable you to handle errors that occur in the application during code execution. ms.date: 11/12/2024 ms.topic: conceptual
+description: Try methods in AL enable you to handle errors that occur in the application during code execution. ms.date: 12/20/2024 ms.topic: conceptual
 author: SusanneWindfeldPedersen
+ms.author: solsen
+ms.reviewer: solsen
 ---

 # Handling errors using try methods

 Try methods in AL enable you to handle errors that occur in the application during code execution.
 For example, with try methods, you can provide more user-friendly error messages to the end user than errors thrown by the system.

 > [!NOTE]
-> Try Methods are available from runtime version 2.0.
+> Try methods are available from runtime version 2.0.

 ## Behavior and usage

 The main purpose of try methods is to catch errors/exceptions thrown by the [!INCLUDE[prod_short](includes/prod_short.md)] AL platform.
 For on-premises, they can catch exceptions thrown during .NET Framework interoperability operations.
-Try methods catch errors similar to a conditional Codeunit.
-Except for the try method, the Run method call doesn't require that write transactions are committed to the database, and changes to the database that are made with a try method aren't rolled back.
+Try methods catch errors similar to a conditional codeunit.
+Except for the try method, the `Run` method call doesn't require that write transactions are committed to the database, and changes to the database that are made with a try method aren't rolled back.

 ### <a name="DbWriteTransactions"></a>Database write transactions in try methods